Martyrdom video

-Martyrdom videos are video recordings, generally from Islamist jihadists who are about to take part in a suicide attack and expect to die during their intended actions.
+Martyrdom videos are video recordings, mainly from Islamist jihadists, of a suicide attack, done by "martyrs" who are expected to die during their intended actions, usually via suicide bombing.
 They typically include a statement by the person preparing to be a martyr for their cause.
-They can be of amateur or professional quality and often incorporate text, music, and sentimental clips.
-The people in these videos typically sit or stand in front of a black Islamic flag, in their explosive-rigged vehicles (in cases of ISIS, Al-Nusra Front, Imam Bukhari Jamaat, and other Islamist groups), or media (in case of ISIS showing two teen suicide bombers by Al-Jazeera in Afghanistan) or other symbol of their allegiance.
+They can be either amateur or professional quality, often incorporating text, music, and sentimental clips.
+The people in these videos typically sit or stand in front of a black Islamic flag, in their explosive-rigged vehicles (in cases of IS, Al-Nusra Front, Imam Bukhari Jamaat, and other Islamist groups), or media (in case of IS showing two teen suicide bombers by Al-Jazeera in Afghanistan) or other symbol of their allegiance.
 Suicide bombers considered themselves religiously justified by sharia and consider themselves to be shahid.

 Such videos are widely circulated for propaganda purposes following the event by the groups behind them.
-Martyrdom videos are psychological weapons as their primary purpose is to establish validity for their actions, inspire fear in enemies, or spread their ideology for political or religious ambitions.
+Martyrdom videos are designed to be used as psychological weapons as their primary purpose is to establish validity for their actions, inspire fear in enemies, or spread their ideology for political or religious ambitions.

 Religious justification of suicide bombings

-Martyrdom videos base their product on the religious justifiability of their actions; namely martyrdom operations, more commonly known to non-Muslims as suicide attacks.
+Martyrdom videos base their product on the religious justifiability of their actions; namely martyrdom operations, more commonly known to non-extremists as suicide attacks.
 Verses from the Qur'an are regularly cited in martyrdom videos to provide religious justification.
 Suicide is condemned in Islam according to the Qur'an, whereas martyrdom is praised.
 Also, fellow Muslims are not to be attacked or they commit fitna.